-Have you ever noticed people love looking at cute puppies, big dogs, small dogs and dogs!
+Have you ever noticed people love looking at cute puppies, big dogs, small dogs, and dogs!
 Somehow dogs have the ability to bring a grin to our face.
-Owning dogs can be a lot of fun, a life changing experience.
-Especially for children, dogs teach children unconditional love, caring for each other, building social and nurturing skills.
+Owning dogs can be a lot of fun, a life-changing experience.
+Especially for children, dogs teach children, unconditional love, caring for each other, building social and nurturing skills.

-Many people think caring for dog is as easy as ABC.
+Many people think caring for a dog is as easy as ABC.
 Well, the truth is far from it!
 You only need to Google ‘dog’, the topics are endless.
-Caring for pet dog is like raising a child, regardless of the potential challenges, headaches, cost and growing up episodes.
+Caring for a pet dog is like raising a child, regardless of the potential challenges, headaches, cost and growing up episodes.
 We know, the joy, love and special bond outweigh all the above.
 Just one look into their innocent face, you know all is forgiven.

 Well, here is the story from Jessie- brought home the wrong dog from the groomer, causing a Facebook messenger crash for at least 2 hours.